haxshaan/Paytm-UPIBot/README.md

 - Install uiautomator using pip: "pip install atx-uiautomator"

+- Make sure USB Debugging is enable in the Phone and connect it using USB.

 - The app may give error on the first run every time.**
     * This is due to adb server initialization.
     * In such case please restart the bot.